xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 }
 ```

-By changing the opacity of the option box, users can know they have made a choice.
+We change the opacity of the option box when the user has made a choice.

 <img src="images/ques6.png" width="700" />